What You Should Know about Osteosarcoma (Bone Cancer) in Dogs and Cats

 - Difficulty eating if a tumor affects the jaw

-- Neurologic signs, such as seizures or a wobbly gait, with skull or spinal/vertebral tumors
+- Neurologic signs, such as seizures or a wobbly gait, with the skull or spinal/vertebral tumors

 - Breathing difficulties or lameness with rib tumors